Contact Us

 The key results to achieve this objective could include increasing daily active users, enhancing playlist personalization, and reducing app load time.

-Setting OKRs and Product Vision
+Setting Okrs and Product Vision

 Defining Product Vision